lane-neuro/research-analytics-suite/neurobehavioral_analytics_suite/data_engine/data_structures/README.md

 <!-- ABOUT THE SUBPACKAGE -->
 ## About The Subpackage

-The `data_structures` subpackage within the Data Engine package defines and manages various data structures used in the NeuroBehavioral Analytics Suite (NBAS).
+The `data_structures` subpackage within the `data_engine` package defines and manages various data structures used in the NeuroBehavioral Analytics Suite (NBAS).
 The key components of this subpackage include:

 - **Coord2D**: A class to handle 2D coordinates, including methods for initializing, representing, and transforming the coordinates.
 - **SingleFrame**: A class that encapsulates all functions related to a single frame in a neurobehavioral analytics project.